-After the first week of each session, campers have access to their cell phones for two hours a day, with the exception of Junior Campers.
-You can call, text, and email as long as it's between noon and 2 PM EST. And even though sending letters, packages and postcards might seem old school we promise campers still love getting the real stuff.
+After the first week of each session, campers have access to their cell phones for one-half hour per day, with the exception of Junior Campers.
+You can call, text, and email during that time.
+And even though sending letters, packages and postcards might seem old school we promise campers still love getting the real stuff.
 You can also check out our Photoblog, Facebook, Instagram.
 We also video all performances and make them available online under the Parent Resources tab on our website's main menu.

 What if I need to reach Buck's Rock Camp after regular office hours?

 During the summer, you can call us at (860) 354-5030 at any time.
 From 9:30 pm to 8:30 am, you'll get a voicemail system.
 You can leave a message or send an email to firstname.lastname@example.org.
 Our Camp Director checks these messages often and will get back to you as soon as possible.